A window into the development of black radicalism and literary movements

-Kernan has recently won a prestigious fellowship for his research showing Hughes as a uniquely international artist whose work resonated in different ways for disparate audiences and cultures.
+Kernan won a prestigious fellowship for his research showing Hughes as a uniquely international artist whose work resonated in different ways for disparate audiences and cultures.

 Kernan’s research tracks the creative energy unleashed by the French and Spanish translations of Hughes’ poems, and by Hughes’ own translations of poets from Cuba, Chile and the former Soviet Union.
 These cross-border, cross-cultural exchanges helped to fuel artistic and political movements in the Hispanic and Francophone worlds, and show that Hughes was more than a “race poet” focused primarily on the U.S. civil rights movement, Kernan said.